Cross0898/OTACodingChallenge/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, make sure to run:

+### `npm install`

+then run the program using

 ### `npm start`